valgaze/docker.github.io/docker-for-windows/troubleshoot.md

 10 Enterprise](https://github.com/docker/for-win/issues/74).

+### Virtualization on Windows Bootcamp (Mac)

+If you are on a capable Mac machine using [Bootcamp](https://support.apple.com/en-us/HT201468) to run Windows10 Pro, you can enable virtualization by setting Bootcamp/Windows as the system startup disk:

+(Apple Menu in top left) > System Preferences > Target Disk > Bootcamp

 ### Networking and WiFi problems upon Docker for Windows install

 Some users have encountered networking issues during install and startup of